NOC-OI/sql-ecology-lesson/episodes/01-sql-basic-queries.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Writing my first query
+## Writing my First Query

-Let's start by using the **surveys** table.
-Here we have data on every individual that was captured at the site, including when they were captured, what plot they were captured on, their species ID, sex and weight in grams.
+Let’s begin by using the **surveys** table.
+This table contains data on every individual captured at the site, including when and where they were captured, their species ID, sex, and weight in grams.

-Let's write an SQL query that selects all of the columns in the surveys table.
-SQL queries can be written in the box located under the "Execute SQL" tab.
-Click on the right arrow above the query box to execute the query.
-(You can also use the keyboard shortcut "Cmd-Enter" on a Mac or "Ctrl-Enter" on a Windows machine to execute a query.)
-The results are displayed in the box below your query.
-If you want to display all of the columns in a table, use the wildcard \*.
+We’ll start by writing an SQL query to select all columns from the surveys table.
+In Adminer, click on the **SQL command** tab to open the query editor.
+You can type your SQL statement in the query box.
+Click the **Execute** button below the query box to run the query.
+(Alternatively, you can use the keyboard shortcut **Cmd-Enter** on a Mac or **Ctrl-Enter** on a Windows machine.)
+The results will appear in the box below your query.

+To select all columns from a table, use the asterisk (`*`) wildcard, like so:

 ```sql
 SELECT *
 FROM surveys;
 ```
 We have capitalized the words SELECT and FROM because they are SQL keywords.
 SQL is case insensitive, but it helps for readability, and is good style.

+You can type a new query in the box below the results, or click the **SQL command** button again to clear the previous output and start fresh.

 If we want to select a single column, we can type the column name instead of the wildcard \*.